-Plan an Adult-Only Getaway to Tonga
+Plan an Adults-Only Getaway to Tonga

 The “adult-only island escape” is a travel trend you see more and more in the South Pacific.
 After all, who really wants their afternoons sitting in the sun and drinking cocktails to the soundtrack of child tantrums?
 Plus, with epic whale swimming and scuba diving experiences best suited to those who can, indeed, swim without armbands, it could easily be argued that for destinations like Tonga, you’ll probably make the most of it without little ones.
 On the flip side, if you’ve escaped life without having your own little devils and aren’t too keen to be around other people’s, then there are several ways to enjoy an adult-only stay in Tonga.
-We’ll guide you through it, island group-by-island group, in this adult-only guide to Tonga.
+We’ll guide you through it, island group-by-island group, in this adults-only vacation guide to Tonga.

 Things to Do on an Adults-Only Trip to Tonga

-- Snorkel with Humpback Whales
+- Snorkel with humpback whales

 - Scuba dive among caves, coral and shipwrecks